Ribbon Communications

-Ribbon Communications US LLC is a public company that makes software, IP and optical networking solutions for service providers, enterprises and critical infrastructure sectors.
+Ribbon Communications Inc. is a public company that makes software, IP and optical networking solutions for service providers, enterprises and critical infrastructure sectors.
 The company was formed in 2017, following the merger of Genband and Sonus Networks and is headquartered in Plano, Texas.

 History

 Ribbon Communications was the combination of two companies, each of which had acquired other businesses over their history.

 Ribbon Communications

 Ribbon Communications was founded in October, 2017, following the merger of Genband and Sonus Networks in May.

 Ray Dolan initially headed the combined company, while Walsh led the Kandy business unit.

 By December, Dolan, who had led Sonus since 2010, resigned.

 Franklin (Fritz) W. Hobbs was appointed as president and CEO of the combined organization and served in that role until November 2019.

 In January 2018, the company announced that its session border controllers would be used in the virtual network services of Verizon.
 In 2018 Ribbon also acquired Edgewater Networks.

 In November 2019, Ribbon announced it would acquire ECI Telecom from Shaul Shani for $486 million in cash and stock.
 The company completed the merger in March 2020.

 In February 2020, Bruce McClelland was named president, CEO and director.
 A years later, Ribbon moved its headquarters to Plano, Texas.

 In August 2020, AVCTechnologies announced an agreement to buy Kandy Communications Business.
-The transaction was completed in December 2020.